 Teams isn’t just an upgrade for Skype for Business Online, it’s a powerful tool that enables companies, schools, and organizations to become more agile and improve the efficiency of key workflows.
 Learn more about the potential benefits of Teams for your organization in the Forrester white paper, The Total Economic Impact™ of Microsoft Teams.

-What does this mean for Skype for Business customers?
+What this means for Skype for Business customers

 After Skype for Business Online retires on July 31, 2021, the service will no longer be accessible.
 Until then, current Skype for Business Online customers will experience no change in service.
 As of September 1, 2019, all new Microsoft 365 customers have been onboarded directly to Teams for chat, meetings, and calling.